Characters: Adventure Time Main

-- Pride: She's so adamant that magic isn't anything special that she refuses to pretend to use magic on Starchy to make him feel better.
+- Pride: A major Fatal Flaw of hers.
+She's so adamant that magic isn't anything special that she refuses to pretend to use magic on Starchy to make him feel better.
 So she's forced to go to Wizard City and drag Finn and Jake along.
 The Grand Master Wizard offers them forgiveness for trespassing, so long as PB says that "wizards rule."
 Of course, she refuses, and gets herself, Finn, Jake, and Abracadaniel thrown in jail.

 - Pragmatic Hero: Don't let first impressions fool you: she's willing to stoop pretty low in various situations.

 - Princess Classic: Mostly an Affectionate Parody of the trope, but is often played straight.
 She is prim, proper, poised, is frequently a Damsel in Distress, and loves pink.

 - Princesses Prefer Pink: And how!
 Note that she does have other outfits, several of which aren't very pink - the ones she wears as Princess are all pink-ish, though.